ni-cky/system/Character Creation/Talent.md

 * How easily you can get access to a space that is locked, barred or off limits
 	* You can be skilled in this talent more than once
 	* You need to specify your preferred way of entry.
-Disadvantage if tried another way Medicine
+Disadvantage if tried another way
+	* Pool points are not connected to way of entries Medicine
 - Medical Knowledge and experience in wounds and illnesses Convince